MaryumShakeel/DevOps2025/README.md

 This project uses GitHub Actions to build and push a Docker image automatically when code is pushed to the main branch.

-Instructions to run and deploy app docker build -t myapp . and docker run -p 3000:3000 myapp
+Instructions to run and deploy app docker build -t myapp . and docker run -p 3000:3000 myapp (3000  Development (React default port)) docker run -p 80:80 myapp  (80  Production (HTTP standard port for browser access))

 Changelog section
 Updated Dockerfile and CI/CD workflow on Oct 9, 2025.

-# Update: Testing CI/CD workflow by Maryum